Save more with fun money saving challenges

 Don’t let money stress you out this year.
 Instead, take the task head-on and get competitive by accepting a challenge to achieve your savings goals.

 Saving money doesn’t have to be a chore that sucks all the fun out of life!
-Turn it into a game with one of these 51 money-saving challenges.
+Turn it into a game with one of these 53 fun money-saving challenges.

-You’ll become more aware of your spending habits, learn new tips and strategies, and build your savings at the same time.
-There are a *lot* of choices here, so pick one that suits your style and start saving money.
+You’ll become more aware of your financial habits, learn new tips and strategies, and build your savings at the same time.
+There are a *lot* of fun challenges listed here, so pick one that suits your style and start saving money.

 Grab these free saving trackers and watch your savings grow!